ocproducts/composr/_tests/codechecker/readme.txt

  - Ensure that all information conveyed with color is also available without color, for example from context or markup.
  - <blockquote> not used for non-quoting

+CSS
+---

+Useful checks we don't do that other tools may do:
+ - Warning if 'display' and 'float' used together ('display' would be ignored in most contexts) (REASON: it might be used to undo something like display:none inherited from somewhere else)
+This is a useful tool that does more checks: http://www.dirtymarkup.com/

 Spellcheck
 ----------